Below are answers to the questions we hear most frequently.

 - Absolutely!
 Though you won’t have the assurances of a TAG, we encourage you to apply to UC Davis in November through the UC application for undergraduate admission and scholarships.

 - Is the TAG available to students who previously attended a college or university outside of the United States?

 - Yes.
-As long as you meet all other provisions of the UC Davis TAG and do not have a baccalaureate or higher-level degree and are currently attending a California community college, we encourage you to apply for a UC Davis TAG.
+As long as you do not have a baccalaureate or higher-level degree and are currently attending a California community college, we encourage you to apply for a UC Davis TAG.

 - Can I have too many units to be eligible for TAG?